alastairrmcneill/282/README.md

 282 is an all-in-one app for munro discover, tracking and sharing.
 Find your next munro from the explore page, mark it as complete and share some photos with your followers.

+## Support

+Email alastair.r.mcneill@gmail.com for support on this app.

 ## Getting Started

 This project is a starting point for a Flutter application.